 CS 21191 - INTRODUCTION TO POWERPOINT - This course teaches the importance of legibility, simplicity, and clarity in developing and creating effective visual presentations.
-Using the Office97 package, you will create slides, customize templates, create charts, graphs, pictures, and animation for your presentation or report.
+Students will create slides, customize templates, create charts, graphs, pictures, and animation for presentations or reports.
 Students learn to apply visual design criteria as they develop visuals through step-by-step, hands-on practice using PowerPoint.